 Early in 2017, Matthew, Bernie, and I took a tricks class with our Labradoodle Bernie.
 We missed a few classes and did not focus on practicing the dog tricks at home consistently.
 Since then, I’ve tried to reinforce the few tricks that we did learn together, but I haven’t added anything truly new.

-Since we’re training Bernie to be a therapy dog, we decided to add in more tricks training.
+Since we’re training Bernie to be a therapy dog, we decided to start adding in more tricks training.
 Who wouldn’t want to see a few fun tricks during a therapy dog visit?

 Back in August I bought the ebook version of 101 Dog Tricks and I’ve been slowly reading through the tricks to determine which ones I’d like to try with Bernie and Lizzie.